Stay the trail. Don't bring glass. Pack it out.

 The LNT Principles are a relatively simple set of rules to follow while in the backcountry whether you are on BLM land, National Forest, or even somewhere outside of the United States.
 If all outdoor enthusiast would follow these simple guidelines, many of the once open lands for all use would still be open – instead of our current situation where lands are continually being roped off.
-If the aforementioned companies and their cohorts would spend more time educating their consumers, they too could be part of a positive solution to the current issues that the forest face as opposed to simply pointing blame.
 At Rocky Mountain Adventure Rentals, we take pride in allowing visitors the opportunity to access areas that they would not otherwise be able to access without our equipment.
-Not everyone is capable of hiking deep into the woods – whether it has to do with physical fitness, age, disabilities or another obstacle.
-Having the opportunity to be able to jump in an RZR with the family and ride to the top of a mountain is more often than not a gift to the individuals and if everyone, motorized and non-motorized adventurers would simply follow the rules of LNT, we will all be able to help protect our lands for future use.
+Not everyone is capable of hiking deep into the woods – whether it has to do with physical fitness, age, disabilities or other obstacles.
+Having the opportunity to jump in an RZR with the family and ride to the top of a mountain is more often than not a gift to the individuals and if everyone, motorized and non-motorized adventurers would simply follow the rules of Leave No Trace, we will all be able to help protect our lands for future use.

 Below you will find the 7 basic concepts of LNT Principles – Leave No Trace.
 We recommend that you take the time to set these to memory and follow the principles the next time you find yourself in the wilderness.